privat/llme/README.md

 Images are uploaded as content parts, for multimodal models.

-Tools are integrated with either `--tool-mode=native` fo the native function API (<https://platform.openai.com/docs/guides/function-calling>), or with `--tool-mode=markdown` a custom approach intended for models that does not support it (or performs poorly with it).
+Tools are integrated with either `--tool-mode=native` for the native function API (<https://platform.openai.com/docs/guides/function-calling>), or with `--tool-mode=markdown` a custom approach intended for models that does not support it (or performs poorly with it).
-Custom tools are planned to be easily integrated, it's currently a work in progress, as I want to keep to code base small and simple.
+Custom tools can be profited, see the `--plugin` option.

 ### Issues